Asabeneh/JavaScript-for-Everyone/readMe.md

 ### Numbers

-Numbers are integers and decimal values which can do all the arithemtic operations Lets' see some examples of Numbers
+Numbers are integers and decimal values which can do all the arithmetic operations Lets' see some examples of Numbers

 ```js